Hytale Server Hosting: Everything You Need to Know

 Preparing for Hytale Server Hosting

-While waiting for Hytale’s full release and dedicated server tools, here’s how to prepare:
+While waiting for Hytale’s ecosystem to fully mature, here’s how to prepare:

 Learn Server Administration Basics

 If you’ve never managed a game server, consider practicing with a Minecraft server.
-Many of the skills transfer:
+Many of the skills transfer directly:

 Build Your Community Early